 The Council of Property Search Organisations (CoPSO) has noted the findings of research by MoveWithUs that conveyancing searches do not figure amongst the top 10 causes of hindrances during the legal transfer of property.
 Local searches are unlikely to feature in any slowing down conveyancing in Chellaston.

-Due to the guidance of my in-laws I had a survey completed on a house in Chellaston in advance of instructing conveyancers.
-I have been told that there is a flying freehold element to the house.
-My surveyor advised that some lenders may not grant a loan on such a home.
+Due to the encouragement of my in-laws I had a survey completed on a house in Chellaston ahead of retaining conveyancers.
+I have been informed that there is a flying freehold aspect to the house.
+The surveyor has said that some banks may refuse to issue a loan on a flying freehold home.

 It depends who your proposed lender is.
-Santander has different requirements for example to Halifax.
-Should you wish to telephone us we can check with the relevant bank.
+Lloyds has different instructions from Nationwide.
+Should you wish to call us we can check via the appropriate lender.
 If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Chellaston.
-Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Chellaston to see if the conveyancing costs will increase in light of this.
+Conveyancing may be slightly more expensive based on your lender's requirements.

 I am downsizing from my home.
 My past solicitors closed down.
 I am in need of a recommendation of a conveyancing firm.
 Im based in Chellaston if that makes things easier.

 Do use our search tool to help you find a solicitor for your conveyancing in Chellaston.
 We have connected thousands of home buyers and sellers with regulated solicitors to ensure that the legalities of their house move goes with a minimum of fuss.